Bandlands National Park, South Dakota, USA

 Picture Story

+The landscape in Badlands is remarkable and wildlife is everywhere.
+I was also surprised (especially this year) to see wildflowers throughout the park.
 Since most of the United States is experiencing serious drought conditions this year, I did not expect to see the many flowers and the lush green landscapes all across the park .
 The terrain in Badlands National Park is very diverse with landscapes varying from rugged red layered rock cliffs to soft multicolored hills of rock to flat green prairies.
-The morning and evening light further enhances the gorgeous colors of the rock formations.
+The morning and evening light further enhances the gorgeous colors of the rocks.
 Many people quickly drive through the badlands on their way to Mount Rushmore; missing much of the incredible, diverse, beautiful landscape, wildlife and vegetation.

 Did you know that now we offer a VIP membership?
 Create your Personal Portfolio Page and let us share it monthly to over 300,000 members and followers.